 They may also have different patterns and markings on their skin.
 There are usually two coat types for black Chihuahuas that are “Smooth” and “Long.”

 The smooth one looks shiny, and the hairs near the neck are long and silky with a long fluffy tail.
 However, the hairs near the head and ears are thinner.

-The other coat that is the long one is famous for its curly looks.
-The body is the same as of smooth-coated black Chihuahua.
-The hairs on the stomach are a little longer than the other one, and fluffy hairs feather feet.
+The other coat which is the long one is famous for its curly looks.
+The body is the same as smooth-coated black Chihuahua.

 Size, Weight, and Height of Black Chihuahua